athenasharma/amd-muller-glia-transcriptomics/README.md

 - Limited donor-covariate adjustment
 - Individual-gene differential expression did not survive FDR correction
 - Transcriptomics alone cannot establish biological function or causality

+## Data source

+Human retinal single-nucleus RNA-seq data were obtained from the publicly available NCBI Gene Expression Omnibus dataset **GSE221042**.

+This repository contains an independent re-analysis of the published dataset; no new patient samples were generated as part of this project.